-Shortage situation nominations must be submitted by March 8, 2010, to the Office of Extramural Programs; National Institute of Food and Agriculture (NIFA); U.S. Department of Agriculture.
-The nominations must be submitted by E-mail to vmlrp@nifa.usda.gov.
+Shortage situation nominations, both new and retained, must be submitted by March 29, 2011, to the Veterinary Medicine Loan Repayment Program; Division of Animal Systems; Institute of Food Production and Sustainability; National Institute of Food and Agriculture; U.S. Department of Agriculture, or by e-mail to vmlrp@nifa.usda.gov.